Help Center

 Field Limits

-Field limits may be specified by selecting a field limit from the selection list.
+Select a field limit from the dropdown list.
 These limits appear before the word or phrase to be searched.
 A field limit causes the system to search only the specified field for the specified word(s).

 Field Limits and their meanings: